oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 This will add the authentication provider, set the page **Chat** as an authorized page, and add SignalR support.

 Next, modify the method `Configure(IApplicationBuilder app, IWebHostEnvironment env)` to look like the code below.
-I've commented out a line that we will use later during our SignalR setup.
+A line is commented out on purpose, you will use it later during our SignalR setup.

 ```cs
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)